 For example, a friend of mine was recently talking to her husband who confided that her habit of working on her computer five nights a week left him feeling hurt and cast aside.
 Instead of responding with compassion or sensitivity, my friend angrily corrected him, stating that she'd only worked on her computer for three nights that week.
 She later realized how defensive she had been and how her posture had distanced her from her husband rather than bringing them closer together, as the conversation could have.

 Often, couples start to use routines to prove they are close instead of actually taking time to relate to each other.
-When in the role of a relationship, you can lose a sense of who you really are and how you really feel.
-Do you ever say "I love you," then find yourself treating the person you say you love with less respect then you would an unlikeable stranger?
+When in a relationship, you can lose the sense of who you really are and how you really feel.
+Do you ever say "I love you," then find yourself treating the person you say you love with less respect than you would an unlikeable stranger?
 Have you ever found yourself criticizing or becoming annoyed at your partner in a way that is out of character for you?

 In any relationship, it's important to be aware of when "I" statements become "we" statements.
-When people first start dating, they often hold a natural respect for their partner as a separate individual.
+When people first start dating, they often have a natural respect for their partner as a separate individual.
 Interactions are personal and genuine interest is expressed between the two people.
 However, couples may eventually begin to lose their sense of being autonomous individuals.
-Instead of a personal interaction, conversations become about practical expectations- i.e. have you fed the dog?
+Instead of a personal interaction, conversations become about practical expectations ("Have you fed the dog?")
 When we lose a level of respect for our partners, we may begin to act in ways that are intrusive or manipulative as opposed to sensitive and independent.

 Once a relationship becomes routine, restrictive, and less an act of free will, sex and physical affection can become less frequent or impersonal.
 Many couples describe their once spontaneous and exciting sex lives as becoming mechanical.
 This is often the result of forgoing the unpredictability of real love with the more predictable, yet ultimately harmful, form of a fantasy bond.
 We can act jealous, controlling, manipulative and demanding in an effort to feel secure in our relationships, but these qualities also serve to remove our feelings of passion and attraction toward our partners.

 When you first fall in love, your heart, your thinking, and your world expands to accommodate the genuine joy you experience from getting to know another person.
-A relationship should expand your world - from the people you are friends with to the activities you enjoy.
-When you start to fall into a routine, stop taking chances and showing enthusiasm for your partner, your world narrows.
+A relationship should expand your world, from the people you are friends with to the activities you enjoy.
+When you fall into a routine, stop taking chances, and stop showing enthusiasm for your partner, your world narrows.

 Putting restrictions on our relationships and limiting a partner is something we do to create a sense of false security in ourselves.
 This security is actually a form of fantasy that serves to distance us from our partners.
 Not only does it make us less attractive to them, but it makes us less attracted to them.
 No longer are they the independent, self-possessed people we were drawn to, but they are now under our influence in certain negative ways.
 Just as we can make a person feel confident with a sincere feeling of love, we can make them feel inadequate by controlling their behavior.

-It's important to note that it's not just the one who's yelling who controls the situation, but the one who cries or manipulates to entice guilt can be equally destructive to a relationship.
-Passive aggressive or just plain aggressive, these traits are highly destructive to a healthy union.
+It's important to note that it's not just the one who's yelling who controls the situation.
+The one who cries or manipulates to entice guilt can be equally destructive to a relationship.
+Passive-aggressive or just plain aggressive, these traits are highly destructive to a healthy union.